 Eyes

-Certain dog breeds (e.g., Cocker Spaniels, Bulldogs, and Miniature Schnauzers) are prone to dry eyes, commonly leading to non-infectious conjunctivitis.
+Foreign matter in the eye can lead to non-infectious conjunctivitis.
+Certain dog breeds, such as Cocker Spaniels, Bulldogs, and Miniature Schnauzers, are particularly prone to dry eyes, which can also result in non-infectious conjunctivitis.

 Further information can be read on our eye page.